coreos/coreos-kubernetes/Documentation/kubernetes-upgrade.md

 This document describes upgrading the Kubernetes components on a cluster's master and worker nodes.
 For general information on Kubernetes cluster management, upgrades (including more advanced topics such as major API version upgrades) see the [Kubernetes upstream documentation](http://kubernetes.io/docs/admin/cluster-management.html) and [version upgrade notes](https://github.com/kubernetes/kubernetes/blob/release-1.4/docs/design/versioning.md#upgrades)

 **NOTE:** The following upgrade documentation is for installations based on the CoreOS + Kubernetes step-by-step [installation guide](https://coreos.com/kubernetes/docs/latest/getting-started.html).
-Upgrade documentation for the AWS cloud-formation based installation is forthcoming.

 ## Upgrading the Kubelet